 Make the cutest St. Patrick’s Day Cupcake Cake ever!
-These chocolate mint cupcakes are topped with a gorgeous mint flavored green frosting and rainbow sprinkles!
-No worries about cutting the cake either, it’s a pull-apart cake!
+These chocolate mint cupcakes are topped with a gorgeous mint flavored green frosting and rainbow sprinkles.
+No worries about cutting the cake either because it’s a pull-apart cake!

 The first time I made a cupcake cake was several years ago now.
 It was for a bridal shower for one of my husband’s coworker’s daughters.
 It was so quick and painless to whip up which was a huge relief.
 Cupcake cakes are so much easier to throw together than a regular cake.
 Plus you don’t have to worry about cutting it because you can just pull it apart.
 Total win for the person that has to wash the dishes!

-This next part is my favorite.
+- This next part is my favorite.
 Add an outline of a darker frosting.
-Use the leftover green frosting and added a darker green gel food color to it.
-I used forest green gel food color.
+Use the leftover green frosting and added a darker green gel food coloring to it.
+I used forest green gel food coloring.
 This will make the cake pop.
 People will know right away what you were going for after the outline is added.

 St. Patrick's Day Cupcake Cake

 - 1 box 15.25 ounces Devil's Food Cake Mix